 Have no idea what you even have to consider before deciding to get ready at your home or a hotel close to the venue?
 Take a look at these recommendations below, some of them might surprise you!

 The most common thing that makes or breaks a getting ready space from a photography perspective is a lack of natural light.
-This is especially the case when a bride really wants a bright and airy look to her photos because let’s get real, this is super difficult to pull off in a room without any windows.
+This is especially the case when a couple really wants a bright and airy look to their photos because let’s get real, this is super difficult to pull off in a room without any windows.

 When selecting the space you’ll be getting ready in, I always recommend seeking out a location that has an abundance of windows.
 I’m not talking about one small window per room – in this case, the more really is the merrier!
 Think of your photographer like a houseplant, the more bright indirect sunlight that we have access to, the happier we will be!

 I also recommend looking for a space with white or lighter coloured walls.
 White walls will bounce natural light around the room making for soft, glowy skin tones in your images.
 Black or dark walls, on the other hand, will absorb light and stop it from being spread.
 Very nostalgic of sixth-grade science class, no?

 2 – Can I fit everyone in this space comfortably?